Gregory L. Skuta, MD

 Among Dr. Skuta's honors and awards are Phi Beta Kappa, president of the University of Illinois Varsity Men's Glee Club, Alpha Omega Alpha Honor Medical Society, the Resident Teaching Award from the University of Michigan Department of Ophthalmology, and the Academy's Honor Award and Senior Achievement Award.
 He appears in Who's Who in America and Who's Who in the World, The Best Doctors in America, Castle Connolly's Top Doctors, America's Top Ophthalmologists (Consumers' Research Council of America), and Oklahoma Super Doctors.

-He and his wife Anne, who is a nurse and director of clinical operations and education for the Nazih Zuhdi Transplant Institute at INTEGRIS Baptist Medical Center in Oklahoma City, have three children, Jon (Director of Finance for the Oklahoma County Sheriff's Department), Cate (a physical therapy student at the University of Oklahoma Health Sciences Center), and Matt (an undergraduate student at the University of Oklahoma - Norman).
-They reside in Edmond, Oklahoma.
+He and his wife Anne, who is a nurse and administrative director of the Nazih Zuhdi Transplant Institute at INTEGRIS Baptist Medical Center in Oklahoma City, reside in Edmond, Okla.
+They have three children, Jon (director of finance for the Oklahoma County Sheriff's Department), Cate (a physical therapist at Physical Therapy Central in Norman) and Matt (a film and media studies graduate of the University of Oklahoma - Norman, who now resides in Burbank, Calif.).

 Direct Financial Relationships with Industry